iaschowrai/iaschowraitemp/README.md

 # 💫 About Me:
-Results-driven and innovative Software Engineer with a passion for crafting robust solutions and enhancing operational efficiency.
-Experienced in developing RESTful APIs, integrating microservices, and optimizing data workflows.
-Adept at leveraging a diverse set of technologies, including Java, Python, and cloud services like AWS and Azure. <br><br>Graduated with a Master of Science in Computer Science from Clark University, and has earned certifications in areas such as Walmart Global Tech Advanced Software Engineering Job Simulation Certificate, which demonstrates practical skills.
 Experienced Software Engineer with 6+ years of expertise in designing and developing scalable, high-performance applications using Java, Spring Boot, Hibernate, and JavaScript.
 Skilled in cloud-based solutions (AWS, Azure), microservices architecture, and event-driven systems, with a strong background in full-stack development, multithreading, RESTful API design, and data processing pipelines.
 Proficient in optimizing backend systems and automating processes for efficiency and scalability.
 Adept at problem-solving, performance tuning, and leading cross-functional teams.
+<br><br>Graduated with a Master of Science in Computer Science from Clark University, and has earned certifications in areas such as Walmart Global Tech Advanced Software Engineering Job Simulation Certificate, which demonstrates practical skills.

 ## 🌐 Personal Website: